 We then went to see the Madhavendara Palace inside Nahargarh Fort, this palace was constructed by Maharaja Sawai Ram Singh II (1835-1880).
 The palace has 9 compartments for the king’s 9 queens – it struck me that if the king married once more for the 10th time, he would have had a tough time expanding the palace!
 Each Queen’s compartment is self-contained with a Kitchen, Bedroom and Living area – you can see most of these rooms intact with the furnishings & fittings removed.
 The top of the fort has an excellent view of the entire Jaipur city.
 Our guide Mr Rajiv did a great job in showing us all the places and explaining them in detail.

 For lunch, we went to Pink City Restaurant which served good Thali and you can see the cooking clearly as they have an open kitchen.
-After lunch, we went to Jaipur Mall we saw how the hand block printing is done in textiles using natural vegetable colours.
-Our guide recommended us to try staying in heritage hotels like Samode Haveli in our subsequent trips to Jaipur.
+After lunch, we went to Jaipur Mall we saw how to hand block printing is done in textiles using natural vegetable colours.
+Our guide recommended we try staying in heritage hotels like Samode Haveli on our subsequent trips to Jaipur.

-Then we went to Jantar Mantar (which is near city palace) the centuries old Sun Dials and other instruments which were way ahead of their times in their accuracy of readings.
+Then we went to Jantar Mantar (which is near the city palace) the centuries-old Sun Dials and other instruments which were way ahead of their times in their accuracy of readings.
 The large instruments there are believed to be used for both Astronomy and Astrology.

-We had lunch in Peacock Restaurant which had a decent food but a very ordinary service, so if you are not nearby you may want to skip this restaurant.
+We had lunch in Peacock Restaurant which had decent food but very ordinary service, so if you are not nearby you may want to skip this restaurant.

-In the evening: We went for shopping to Jaipur Haat (which was a walkable distance from the hotel) and bought some traditional style dresses.
-The varieties and the service were excellent, though the dresses were little pricey.
+In the evening: We went shopping in Jaipur Haat (which was a walkable distance from the hotel) and bought some traditional-style dresses.
+The varieties and the service were excellent, though the dresses were a little pricey.